 - Social Interaction up 300%

 This was a voluntary participation project, yet we got a 99% participation rate.
-Two years later these numbers still hold up and the project is a success.
+These numbers still hold up two years later, and the project is a success.
 For more details about our work for Navo Orbico see: Navo Orbico Case Study.

 Want high motivation in the workplace as well?